3 Things Not to Say After Someone Loses Their Dog

 Unsolicited advice can be hard enough to handle on it’s own, but to bring it up after someone has lost their pet is just cruel.

-There’s a lot of decisions that go into end of life care, and there’s usually not just ‘one right way’ to deal with them all.
+There’s a lot of decisions that go into end of life care, and there’s not one ‘right way’ to deal with them all.
 People have to make tough choices, and while some may seem seem obvious to you, remember that you weren’t there.
 You don’t know about all the ‘what if’s’ and quality of life issues that were raised.

 Those choices are never easy, but as pet owners they’re ours to make alone.
 Details about treatment, unless freely discussed, should be left between the owner and their veterinarian.

 Instead of offering your opinion, just offer your support.
 Tell them that you’re sorry, and that you’re there for them if they need anything.
 If you’ve been through something similar find some common ground doesn’t come off as being judgmental.

 If their dog had cancer there’s nothing wrong with adding a simple ‘F cancer’ sentiment to your condolences.
 Because seriously – F cancer.
 There’s not a single good thing about it.

 Grief doesn’t have a plot.
 It isn’t smooth.
 There is no beginning and middle and end. – Ann Hood

 What to Say to Someone Whose Lost a Pet

 If you want to offer your support to someone whose lost their pet and aren’t sure what to say keep it simple.
 Don’t get nervous and say something you’ll regret.
 Tell them that you’re sorry, give them your condolences and let them know you’re there for them.